Prometheus (2012 film): Themes

 Another theme is creation and the question of "Who Am I?
 Who Made Me?
-Why Hast Thou Forsaken Me?"
+Why Hast Thou Forsaken Me?".
 Development of the in-universe mythology explored the Judeo-Christian creation of humanity, but Scott was interested in Greco-Roman and Aztec creation myths about gods who create humans in their own image by sacrificing a piece of themselves.
 This creation is shown in the film's opening in which an Engineer sacrifices itself after consuming the dark liquid, acting as a "gardener in space" to bring life to a world.
 One of their expeditions creates humanity, who create artificial life (David) in their own image.
 David then introduces the dark liquid to Holloway who impregnates a sterile Shaw, and the resulting child impregnates an Engineer, creating the child of all three generations.
-Scott likened the Engineers to the dark angels of John Milton's Paradise Lost, and said that humanity was their offspring and not God's.
+Scott likened the Engineers to the fallen angels of John Milton's Paradise Lost, and said that humanity was their offspring and not God's.

 Shaw is the only religious believer in the crew and openly displays her religious belief with a necklace of a Christian cross.
 Lindelof said that with her scientific knowledge, her beliefs felt outdated in 2093.
 Shaw is excited when she learns that she was created by the Engineers and not a supernatural deity, but rather than cause her to lose her faith, it reinforces it.
 Lindelof said that asking questions and searching for meaning is the point of being alive, and so the audience is left to question whether Shaw was protected by God because of her faith.
 Scott wanted the film to end with Shaw's declaration that she is still searching for definitive answers.
 In addition to the religious themes, Lindelof said that Prometheus is pro-science and explores whether scientific knowledge and faith in God can co-exist.

 Beside drawing several influences from Paradise Lost, The Atlantic's Govindini Murty noted further influences, and wrote that "[t]he striking images Ridley Scott devises for Prometheus reference everything from Stanley Kubrick's 2001 to Leonardo da Vinci's Vitruvian Man and Mario Bava's Planet of the Vampires.
 Scott also expands on the original Alien universe by creating a distinctly English mythology informed by Milton's Paradise Lost and the symbolic drawings of William Blake."
-In September 2021, a further analysis of the film was reported.